ZipSlack: Minimum requirements

 When downloaded, ZipSlack required approximately 100 megabytes of disk space and an Intel 80386 or compatible CPU.
 ZipSlack was able to run with a minimum of four megabytes of memory with an add-on supplied by Slackware.
 However, at least eight to sixteen megabytes were the recommended minimum requirement with the possibility of more if the X Window System or other GUI software was going to be used with it.

 The UMSDOS file system needed to be hosted on a FAT filesystem.

 Caveats

-The archive, which contained the ZipSlack distribution, was too big to be decompressed with a 16-bit application such as the older versions of PKZIP for DOS systems.
+The archive, which contained the ZipSlack distribution, was too big to be decompressed with a 16-bit application.
 Instead, software such as a 32-bit DOS version of Info-ZIP compiled with a DOS extender, Info-ZIP on Linux, WinZip, 7-Zip, or another similarly capable utility on Microsoft Windows needed to be used.
 Alternatively, the system could be booted on a live CD version of Slackware and the standard zip utility provided with the distribution used.